-- Wahweap Main Launch Ramp and private Antelope Point Launch Ramp are the only two currently open at south Lake Powell.
+- Wahweap Stateline Auxiliary launch ramp and the private Antelope Point Launch Ramp are the only two currently open at south Lake Powell.

-- Part of the Bullfrog Main Launch Ramp is open, Halls Crossing and Bullfrog Executive Services Launch Ramps are also open.
+- Part of the Bullfrog Main Launch Ramp is open, Halls Crossing and Bullfrog Executive Services Launch Ramps are only open to launching paddle crafts,.

 - The water level is really low, but you can still boat just fine.
 Just use caution near the shore and try to stick between the red and green buoys in the main channel if you’re nervous.

 - Boat tours may or may not be running, but private tours are.

 - Everything is pretty much operating as normal.